HSG

 Series A in 2020

-InVideo is a browser-based platform that specializes in video creation and editing, aimed at making professional-quality video production accessible to a wider audience.
-The platform offers a variety of templates and media assets, along with customizable features that include a flexible timeline and a drag-and-drop editor.
-Users can also enjoy a video library, power transitions, multiple layers, and intelligent frames, which enhance content transformation into engaging videos.
-Additionally, InVideo provides customer support and fosters a community for creators, and its capabilities extend to mobile devices through its app, Filmr.
+InVideo is a company that specializes in a browser-based platform for video creation and editing, aimed at making professional-quality video production accessible to a broader audience.
+Its platform features a range of customizable templates and media assets, along with tools such as a flexible timeline, a drag-and-drop editor, and intelligent frames.
+Users can leverage natural language processing technology to enhance their video projects, utilizing features like a comprehensive video library and power transitions.
+InVideo also supports its users through customer service and fosters a community for creators, while offering mobile accessibility via its app, Filmr.

 Invideo